chef/omnibus-software/README.md

 # Omnibus Software

-This repository contains shared software descriptions, for use by any [Omnibus](https://github.com/opscode/omnibus-ruby) project that needs them.
+This repository contains shared software descriptions, for use by any [Omnibus](https://github.com/opscode/omnibus) project that needs them.

 This project is managed by the CHEF Release Engineering team.
 For more information on the Release Engineering team's contribution, triage, and release process, please consult the [CHEF Release Engineering OSS Management Guide](https://docs.google.com/a/opscode.com/document/d/1oJB0vZb_3bl7_ZU2YMDBkMFdL-EWplW1BJv_FXTUOzg/edit).

+**The master branch of this project corresponds to the master branch of omnibus!** Please use the `omnibus/*` branches that correspond to your installed version!

 # Using Your Own Software Definitions